 7. Reaching out constantly and becoming/remaining human.
 It is better for members to hear too much from their Chamber than nothing at all.
 Whether that’s through newsletters, blog, RSS feeds, emails or instant micro-blogs, give them information on (at least) a daily basis.
 The more they hear from you, the more they'll be able to say about what it is you do for them.
 While you're giving them information, make sure you also stay likeable and human.
 Don't let all of your correspondence be virtual.
 If possible, reach out to those cancelling their memberships and ask them what would've made them stay.
 Not only will you gain valuable information about your organization but you might just learn something about them in the process.

 8. Being attentive.
 Know what your members want by asking them on a regular basis.
 Then use the information they provide.
 Use polls, open-ended questions or old-fashioned face-to-face conversations – and then act on members’ suggestions and be attentive to their needs.

 Ultimately, members should have a list of things they spout when asked what Chamber membership does for them.
 Make it easy.
 Spell it out.
 ROI should not be an impersonal equation.
 There's plenty of room in the calculation for the human factor, and that's how you'll get them to stay.

-YourMembership, established in 1998, empowers associations, organizations, nonprofits and other companies worldwide to deliver more value to their users, drive non-dues revenue through innovative career centers and buyer’s guides, increase their relevance using ground-breaking engagement tools, and enhance overall operational efficiencies.
-YourMembership's cloud-based membership management solution enables associations to effectively brand their organizations, engage their customer bases, and streamline their administrative processes.
-As the world’s largest provider of membership and company management software, YourMembership provides comprehensive membership solutions to more than 5,000 customers in 32 countries.
+YourMembership, established in 1998, empowers associations and constituent-based organizations worldwide to deliver more value to their users through association management and learning technology, as well as innovative non-dues revenue programs, including certification and online education, career centers and programmatic advertising.
+YourMembership's cloud-based association management and learning platform enables associations to effectively brand their organization, engage their audience, and streamline their administrative processes.
+YourMembership provides the most comprehensive suite of technology and non-dues solutions to more than 5,000 customers in 32 countries.